Give Your Travel Videos Better Structure

 Like any good book, movie or campfire story, your videos need structure.
 This structure should be easy to follow and repeatable so that your life as a video creator becomes easier.
-By video structure i'm simply referring to a basic Beginning, Middle and End setup.
+By video structure we are simply referring to a basic Beginning, Middle and End setup.
 The great bonus is that with this structure you develop a style of video that is completely unique to you.
 Let's get into how to give your videos more structure.

 The Beginning a.k.a The Introduction